Louisiana Auto Title Companies Need to Renew Their Bond by End of May

 In order to get licensed as a Louisiana auto title company, obtaining a title agency bond is an indispensable requirement.
 When renewing your license, the same bonding needs to be extended for the new licensing period.

-The bond amount that the Department asks from title agency companies is $10,000.
+The bond amount that the Department asks from title agency companies is $100,000 for one location or $125,000 if there are multiple locations.
 Operators have to pay only a fraction of that amount, which is called the bond premium.
 It is often only a few percents of it, and you can learn more about how your surety bond cost is formulated here.

 Ready to start your bond renewal process?
 Just apply online today for your free bond quote.
 Lance Surety Bonds’ experts are here to help, so if you have any questions, don’t hesitate to call us at (877) 514-5146.